Flemington Racecourse: Transport

 The site has its own railway branch line, which operates on race days, bringing visitors to the adjacent railway station.
-Originally, it was serviced by Salt Water River station, before that was demolished in the 1860s and replaced with a station on the present site.
 Trains depart from platforms 8 and 9 at Flinders Street Station.

 The No. 57 tram from the City (Elizabeth and Flinders Streets) stops at the Epsom Road entrance.

+Originally, it was serviced by Salt Water River station, before that was demolished in the 1860s and replaced with a station on the present site.

 Car spaces for the disabled are available and taxi ranks are located adjacent to the main entrances.

 Shuttle buses run from Epsom Road to the main turnstiles of the racecourse.

 Lift access is available in the Prince of Wales Stand and to the first floor of the Members Stand.

 Races

 The following is a list of Group races which are run at Flemington Racecourse.
 All races in metres.